ombaviskar18/Somania_Minihub/Somania-agent/README.md

 And confirms:

 ```
-Somania Agent: I’ve funded my wallet with 1000 APT.
+Somnia Agent: I’ve funded my wallet with 1000 APT.
 The new balance in my wallet is 1000 APT.
 The difference between your wallet (1 APT) and my wallet (1000 APT) is now 999 APT.
 ```

 ### Step 5: Double-Check With a Transaction Hash